openhab/openhab-docs/installation/armbian.md

 Armbian is a base operating system platform for single board computers.

 - Lightweight Debian or Ubuntu based distribution specialized for ARM developing boards.
-- Each system is compiled, assembled and optimized by [Armbian Build Tools](https://github.com/armbian/build)
+- Each system is compiled, assembled and improved/optimized by [Armbian Build Tools](https://github.com/armbian/build)
 - A vibrant community.

 ## Recommended hardware